stsewd/gx-extended.vim/README.md

 Extend `gx` to use it beyond just URLs!

+**Note: this plugin is still under development a lot of things may change!**

 ## Features

 - Open anything under your cursor with several providers per file type